endg/bou.xyz/content/post/career.md

 ---
 title: "How to change or build your career"
-description: '小登纪: I get emails from many people wanting to change or build their career.
-I always recommend the best book on the subject: “So Good They Can’t Ignore You” by Cal Newport.
-Here are a few of its best points:'
+description: 'I get emails from many people wanting to change or build their career. '
 keywords: ["hugo", "career"]
 date: 2020-02-20T13:16:48-08:00
 lastmod: 2020-02-20T13:16:48-08:00